hashicorp/terraform/website/source/docs/providers/cloudstack/r/network.html.markdown

     for this network.

 * `vlan` - (Optional) The VLAN number (1-4095) the network will use.
 This might be required by the Network Offering if specifyVlan=true is set.
+Only the ROOT admin can set this value.

 * `vpc` - (Optional) The name or ID of the VPC to create this network for.
 Changing this forces a new resource to be created.